 This means we could see an epic battle royal mode or perhaps even rival leagues with players assuming control of their favorites over the course of a season.
 We’ll have to wait and see how it plays out but thus far, no wrestling game has managed to involve 30 players online all at the same time.

 Official match types to be featured in the AEW console game haven’t yet been confirmed through official channels, although Kenny Omega has said: “We have a lot of match types,” without going into any specifics.

 Below are the confirmed match types we will see in AEW Fight Forever, along with various match types that leaked through the Amazon UK store listing:

 - Triple Threat

 There’s currently no telling if we’ll see others joining the list closer to launch or even as DLC down the line.
 From a steel cage option to the iconic Mimosa Mayhem match type, there’s still plenty left on the table.

 Obviously, we imagine many more will be revealed in time.
-AEW has a roster of over 100 wrestlers, with the possibility of even more when we consider their ownership of former rival Ring of Honor (ROH).
+AEW has a roster of over 100 wrestlers, with the possibility of even more when we consider their ownership of Ring of Honor (ROH).